jbadiat/SupertoroidFitting/README.md

 # SupertoroidFitting

-Matlab files and point clouds will be added in this repository as soon as I figure out how licenses work in Github.
+Matlab files and point clouds.
+More comprehensive readme soon.